solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 (SIEM) systems can be configured to consume these logs as well.

-Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn Azure and database administrators of any suspicious activity.
+Whichever tool is used to monitor the new cloud-based workloads, alerts will need to be created to warn administrators of outages, operational performance problems, or any suspicious activity.
 If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks] to address the event.

+The monitoring content will be focused on these concepts:

+-   Azure Monitor overview and strategy

+-   Application monitoring

+-   Database monitoring

 ## Azure Monitor

-Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their Flexible Server instances.
+Azure Monitor is the Azure native platform service that provides a single source for monitoring Azure resources.
+Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their stack layers, including Flexible Server instances.

+## Define your strategy

+Administrators should [plan their monitoring strategy] and configuration for the best results.
+Some data collection and features are free while others have associated costs.
+Focus on maximizing your applications' performance and reliability.
+Identify the signs of failure.
+See [Azure Monitor Pricing].

+## Monitoring database operations

+TODO

 Once metric data is flowing, use the [Kusto Query Language (KQL)] query language to query the various log information.
 Administrators unfamiliar